luizakuze/comanage-gitlab-connector/readme.md

 ## Requirements
 - Python 3.9+
 - Access to a COmanage Registry via API (Basic Auth)
+    - Configure Self-Signup with an approval flow.
+    - Use an auto-incrementing reference identifier as the user's assigned ID.
+    - Enable Given Name, Family Name, and Email attributes by default.
 - A GitLab Personal Access Token with write permissions on groups/projects

 ## Installation